the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Add a warning notice in admin area when the REST API endpoints are not accessible.
+[TEC-4667]

 = [6.3.6] 2024-04-09 =

 * Fix - Adds timezone offset to the dates in the Outlook subscribe links on event pages.
 [TEC-4831]